yzr456/tp/docs/DeveloperGuide.md

 - The target contact exists.

 **Guarantees**
-- Only provided fields are updated; phone numbers in the list remain unique.
+- Only provided fields are updated; phone numbers and emails in the list remain unique.
-- On success, Zenith shows the updated contact.
+- On success, Zenith displays the updated contact.

 **MSS**
-1. Tutor provides the index and new values of the details of the contact to be edited.
+1. Tutor provides the contact index and new values for one or more fields (name, study year, phone, email, address).
-2. Zenith validates the index and any provided values.
+2. Zenith validates the index and provided values.
+3. Zenith checks if the new phone or email conflicts with other contacts.
-3. Zenith updates the contact and shows the updated contact.
+4. Zenith updates the contact and displays the updated contact.
-4. Includes: UC12 Autosave.
+5. Includes: UC13 Autosave.
 Use case ends.

 **Extensions**
 * 2a.
 Zenith detects that the index is invalid or missing.
     * 2a1.
-Zenith shows InvalidIndexError / ArgumentError.
+Zenith shows an error message indicating the index issue.
       Use case ends.
 * 2b.
-Zenith detects that any provided field is invalid.
+Zenith detects that any provided field value is invalid.
     * 2b1.
-Zenith shows the specific error (e.g., NameError, StudyYearError, PhoneError, AddressError, DuplicateError).
+Zenith shows an error message indicating which field is invalid.
       Use case ends.
+* 3a.
+Zenith detects that the new phone number already exists in another contact.
+    * 3a1.
+Zenith shows an error message indicating duplicate phone number.
+      Use case ends.
+* 3b.
+Zenith detects that the new email already exists in another contact.
+    * 3b1.
+Zenith shows an error message indicating duplicate email.
+      Use case ends.
+* 3c.
+Zenith detects that both the new phone number and email already exist in another contact.
+    * 3c1.
+Zenith shows an error message indicating duplicate phone and email.
+      Use case ends.

-**Use case: UC04 – Edit Session Timing for a Contact**
+**Use case: UC04 – Add Session to Contact**

 **Preconditions**
-- The contact and the target session exist.
+- The contact exists.

 **Guarantees**
-- The session time is updated only if the new slot is valid and non-overlapping.
+- A session is added only if the slot is valid and non-overlapping within that contact's schedule.
-- On success, Zenith shows the contact with updated sessions.
+- On success, Zenith displays the contact with the new session.

 **MSS**
-1. Tutor provides the contact index, session timing details to be edited.
+1. Tutor provides the contact index and session timing (day, start time, end time).
-2. Zenith validates indices and time values.
+2. Zenith validates the index, day, and time values.
-3. Zenith checks for overlaps with that contact's existing sessions.
+3. Zenith checks for overlaps with the contact's existing sessions.
-4. Zenith updates the session and shows the updated contact.
+4. Zenith adds the session to the contact and displays the updated contact.
-5. Includes: UC12 Autosave.
+5. Includes: UC13 Autosave.
 Use case ends.

 **Extensions**
 * 2a.
-Zenith detects that the index is missing or invalid.
+Zenith detects that the index is invalid or missing.
     * 2a1.
-Zenith shows InvalidIndexError / InvalidSessionIndexError.
+Zenith shows an error message indicating the index issue.
       Use case ends.
 * 2b.
 Zenith detects that the day is invalid.
-    *2 b1.
-Zenith shows InvalidDayError.
+    * 2b1.
+Zenith shows an error message indicating invalid day.
       Use case ends.
 * 2c.
-Zenith detects that the time format or range is invalid.
+Zenith detects that the time format is invalid or the end time is before start time.
     * 2c1.
-Zenith shows TimeFormatError / TimeRangeError.
+Zenith shows an error message indicating the time issue.
       Use case ends.
 * 3a.
-Zenith detects that the updated session overlaps an existing session
+Zenith detects that the new session overlaps with an existing session.
     * 3a1.
-Zenith shows SessionConflictError.
+Zenith shows an error message indicating session conflict.
       Use case ends.

-**Use case: UC05 – Add Session Timing to a Contact**
+**Use case: UC05 – Add Subject Tag to Contact**

 **Preconditions**
 - The contact exists.

 **Guarantees**
-- A session is added only if the slot is valid and non-overlapping.
-- On success, Zenith shows the contact with the new session.

-**MSS**
-1. Tutor provides the contact index and session timing details to be added.
-2. Zenith validates indices and time values.
-3. Zenith checks for overlaps with that contact's existing sessions.
-4. Zenith adds the session and shows the updated contact.
-5. Includes: UC12 Autosave.
-Use case ends.

-**Extensions**
-Same as UC04

-**Use case: UC06 – Add Subject Tag to a Contact**

-**Preconditions**
-- The contact exists.

-**Guarantees**
 - A subject tag is added only if the subject code is valid and not already present.
-- On success, Zenith shows the contact with the new tag.
+- On success, Zenith displays the contact with the new tag.

 **MSS**
-1. Tutor provides the contact index and the subject code for the tag to be added.
+1. Tutor provides the contact index and one or more subject codes.
-2. Zenith validates the index and subject code.
+2. Zenith validates the index and subject codes.
+3. Zenith checks that no subject is specified more than once in the command.
+4. Zenith checks that the subject tags do not already exist for the contact.
-3. Zenith adds the tag and shows the updated contact.
+5. Zenith adds the subject tags to the contact and displays the updated contact.
-4. Includes: UC12 Autosave.
+6. Includes: UC13 Autosave.
 Use case ends.

 **Extensions**
 * 2a.
-Zenith detects that the index is invalid or missing
+Zenith detects that the index is invalid or missing.
     * 2a1.
-Zenith shows InvalidIndexError / ArgumentError.
+Zenith shows an error message indicating the index issue.
       Use case ends.
 * 2b.
-Zenith detects that the subject code is missing or invalid
+Zenith detects that a subject code is invalid.
     * 2b1.
-Zenith shows InvalidSubjectError.
+Zenith shows an error message indicating invalid subject code.
       Use case ends.
-* 2c.
-Zenith detects that the subject tag is already on the contact
+* 3a.
+Zenith detects that the same subject is specified multiple times in the command.
-    * 2c1.
-Zenith shows DuplicateSubjectError.
+    * 3a1.
+Zenith shows an error message indicating duplicate subject in command.
       Use case ends.
+* 4a.
+Zenith detects that one or more subject tags already exist for the contact.
+    * 4a1.
+Zenith shows an error message indicating which subjects are already assigned.
+      Use case ends.

-**Use case: UC07 – Set Payment Status**
+**Use case: UC06 – Set Payment Status**

 **Preconditions**
 - The target contact exists.

 **Guarantees**
-- Payment status is updated only if the index is valid and status is one of PENDING, PAID, or OVERDUE.
+- Payment status is updated only if the index is valid and status is PENDING, PAID, or OVERDUE.
 - Billing start day, if provided, must be between 1-31.
-- On success, Zenith shows the updated contact with new payment information.
+- On success, Zenith displays the updated contact with new payment information.

 **MSS**
-1. Tutor provides the contact index and payment status to set.
+1. Tutor provides the contact index and payment status.
 2. Zenith validates the index and payment status.
-3. Zenith updates the contact's payment status and shows the updated contact.
+3. Zenith updates the contact's payment status and displays the updated contact.
-4. Includes: UC12 Autosave.
+4. Includes: UC13 Autosave.
 Use case ends.

 **Extensions**
 * 1a.
-Tutor provides billing start day.
+Tutor provides optional billing start day.
     * 1a1.
 Zenith validates billing start day is between 1-31.
     * 1a2.
 Zenith updates payment status with the specified billing start day.
       Use case continues from step 3.
 * 2a.
 Zenith detects that the index is invalid or missing.
     * 2a1.
-Zenith shows InvalidIndexError or MissingIndexError.
+Zenith shows an error message indicating the index issue.
       Use case ends.
 * 2b.
-Zenith detects that the payment status is blank or invalid.
+Zenith detects that the payment status is invalid.
     * 2b1.
-Zenith shows InvalidStatusError.
+Zenith shows an error message indicating invalid payment status.
       Use case ends.
 * 2c.
-Zenith detects that the billing start day is invalid (not between 1-31).
+Zenith detects that the billing start day is not between 1-31.
     * 2c1.
+Zenith shows an error message indicating invalid billing day.
+      Use case ends.

+**Use case: UC07 – Find Earliest Free Time**

+**Guarantees**
+- Zenith shows the earliest available time slot across all contacts' schedules that fits the requested duration.
+- No data is modified.

+**MSS**
+1. Tutor provides the duration in minutes for the desired time slot.
+2. Zenith validates the duration is a positive integer.
+3. Zenith searches through the weekly schedule to find the earliest free time slot.
+4. Zenith displays the earliest available time or indicates no free time is available.
+Use case ends.

+**Extensions**
+* 2a.
+Zenith detects that the duration is missing or invalid.
-Zenith shows InvalidBillingDayError.
+    * 2a1.
+Zenith shows an error message indicating invalid duration.
+      Use case ends.
+* 3a.
+Zenith finds no available time slot that fits the requested duration.
+    * 3a1.
+Zenith shows a message indicating no free time is available.
       Use case ends.